 That dump without an ice machine.
 No,

 you didn’t sleep on the floor.
-No, it wasn’t the booze
+No, it wasn’t

-in our blood that made our bodies
+that made our bodies act that way.

-act that way.
 It was something else, something

 inextinguishable.
 That we had it under control,